LogicalTrust/minerva_lib/README.md

 ## fuzzing

-Fuzzing should be as easy as run compiled binary.
+Fuzzing should be as easy as running compiled binary.

     target/toy/ $ lldb ./bin/minerva-toy-toy
     seed: 2946546160